 If you were in the bridal market before COVID, you most likely were or are still in the market as stores reopened.
 So, there certainly was, and is, pent up demand to actually be able to buy the ring.
 However, there are other factors that play a role in the engagement ring sales boom retailers are reporting.

 - Many couples decided to shelter in place together during the lockdown while they may not have lived together otherwise.
 That experience may have contributed to the decision to make that a permanent situation and get married.
 Even for those who didn’t shelter in place together, it likely meant spending more time together and therefore pushing up the inevitable timeline.

-- High ticket luxury experiences like travel have fallen off a cliff and, in particular, for older couples, this means more discretionary income is being spent elsewhere from home improvement to bridal.
+- High ticket luxury experiences like travel have fallen off a cliff, in particular, for older couples.
+This means more discretionary income is being spent elsewhere from home improvement to bridal.

 - You stayed the course with your marketing.
 As outlined above, there were many opportunities for jewelers who maintained their ad spending.
 If you were a retainer that saw a decrease in average Cost Per Click by 25 – 50+ %, that means you received more clicks.
 More clicks mean more bridal market customers are visiting your website vs. your competition (that includes multinationals who may have cut budgets and typically advertise in your market).

 Will the current trend continue?
 Well, that’s still to be determined.
 However, we are certainly in a “new normal”, which undoubtedly means less group social interaction and more one on one time.
 Maybe that’s not a bad thing.
 After all, it’s easier to find The One when the world is quieter and, for retail jewelers, that might spell opportunity.